quickbrownfox319/quickbrownfox319.github.io/_posts/2023-08-12-reverse-engineering-thermostat.md

 Mostly, I wanted to get more usage out of my AD2 for fun as it doesn't get enough action. :)

-## Chatting to the Device
+## Chatting to Flash #1

 We can send and receive data directly now that everything's set up to go.
 One of the ways we can get started is issue a sort of "hello world" by asking the device for its device ID, or JEDEC ID.
-Typically this is done by issuing the byte 0x9F to the peripheral.
+Typically this is done by issuing the command 0x9F to the peripheral.
 In the product sheet, we can see that in SPI mode we can send 0x9F and receive three bytes back, with each byte being the manufacturer ID, memory type, and capacity in that order.

 ![is25lp jedec id](/images/20230812/is25lp-spi-read.png)

-We can write a Python script to send this simple command using the [PyFtdi library](https://eblot.github.io/pyftdi/).
+We can write a Python script to send this command using the [PyFtdi library](https://eblot.github.io/pyftdi/).
 We can modify the Tigard [example](https://github.com/tigard-tools/tigard#spi) to give us the following script below:

 ```python